Shushant-Priyadarshi/PHP-Blog/README.md

 - MySQL: Database management system used for storing blog post data.
 - Bootstrap: Frontend framework used for styling and layout.
 - HTML/CSS: Used for creating the user interface and styling elements.
-- JavaScript: Used for client-side interactions and form validation.
 - Session Management: PHP sessions are used to authenticate users and manage their login status.

 # Contributing